uom-resquant/modelling_book/docs/04-carpentry.md

 <iframe src="https://www.youtube.com/embed/yTufHITtGBA" width="672" height="400px" data-external="1"></iframe>

 So, for example, if we only wanted to work with the UK sample, we would need to figure out if there is a variable that identifies the country in the dataset.
 To know this, we need to look at the *codebook* (sometimes called data dictionary).
-In this case, we can look at the interactive facility provided by GESIS for online data analysis, which provides an interactive online codebook for this dataset.
 You can access this facility in the link highlighted in the image below:

 ![](imgs/linktoonlinea.png)

-Let's explore the online facility for the Eurobarometer.
-If we expand the menus on the left-hand side by clicking on variable description, and then in standard nation ID variables, you will see there is a variable that provides a "country code".
-This must be it.
-Click on it, and then you will see some information about this variable on the right-hand side.
-You see the name of this variable (as it will appear in the dataset) *isocntry*, and we can see this variable uses [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166) codes to designate the country.
+Let's explore the codebook for the Eurobarometer.
+If we expand the menus on the left-hand side by clicking on "Explanation of the variable documentation", you will see country codes.
+The name of this variable, as it will appear in the dataset, is *isocntry*, and we can see this variable uses [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166) codes to designate the country.
 This is an international standard set of abbreviations for country names.
 For the UK these codes are "GB-GBN" and "GB-NIR" (for Northern Ireland).

 ![](imgs/countrya.png)